What is a Parish Council?

 What duties do the Parish Councillors have?

-Bottisham Parish Council has 12 Councillors who stand for election every four years and we have one Clerk.
+Bottisham Parish Council currently has 11 Councillors who stand for election every four years and we have one Clerk.
 The duties and functions of a Parish Council are many and varied.

 The Council meets monthly and considers planning applications and any other matters referred to it by local residents and other bodies.
 We meet, generally on the first Monday of each month, to discuss local issues including supporting and encouraging ongoing community engagement initiatives, maintaining devolved assets at a local level and supporting the economic diversity and prosperity of our village.
 Notices of these meetings, along with details of the venue, are posted on our meetings page.